holdestmade/template_device_tracker/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=holdestmade&repository=template_device_tracker&category=integration)

-Once this integration is included in the HACS default repositories, the *Custom repositories* step can be skipped.

 ### Manual

 Copy the `custom_components/template_device_tracker` directory into